steviss/windows-ms-office-docker-image/Readme.md

 It will take a **long period** of time to install everything.

 Keep in mind the build process will hang on download step and install step.
+Seriously, it will be long. _45 mins or more._ If you want to check anything, go to the TEMP folder and check the logs.

 # Resources / Research